LiskArchive/lisk-sdk/README.md

 npm run jest:<testType> -- [filepath] [jest-options]
 ```

-## Utility scripts
+## Utility Scripts

 There are couple of command line scripts that facilitate users of lisk to perform handy operations.
-All scripts are located under `./scripts/` directory and can be executed directly by `node scripts/<file_name>`.
+All scripts are located under `./framework/src/modules/chain/scripts/` directory and can be executed directly by `node framework/src/modules/chain/scripts/<file_name>`.

 #### Generate Config